jakehemmerle/evolutionary-mnist/README.md

 # evolutionary-mnist

-This repository demonstrates a simple automated hyperparameter tuning via LLM for a two layer CNN on the MNIST dataset.
+This repository demonstrates hyperparameter tuning via LLM for a two layer CNN on the MNIST dataset.
+It is also an example of something that can be done, but probably shouldn't.

 Uses:
 - [PyTorch](https://pytorch.org/) for training the model
 - [OpenRouter](https://openrouter.ai/) for LLM API calls

-Future work:
-- Improve system prompt.
-- Neural Architecture Search for on-the-fly architecture modifications.
-- Keep training time constant per run within each generation.

 ## Example run

+Validation accuracy:

 ![Accuracy per generation](experiments/evo-mini-v3/charts/accuracy_per_generation.png)

 Reminder: no regression is used here.
-The improvements learned come strictly from the LLM's reasoning and analysis on the previous runs.
+The improvements learned come strictly from the LLM's reasoning and analysis on the previous runs:

 ![Accuracy vs learning rate](experiments/evo-mini-v3/charts/accuracy_vs_lr.png)

 Example LLM reasoning (which leaves a lot of room for improvement):

 ![Screenshot](experiments/evo-mini-v3/charts/Screenshot%202025-12-30%20at%203.51.59%E2%80%AFPM.png)

 ## Setup